Mascherano set for Estudiantes move

 "We have travelled 19,000km to welcome Javier to the Pincha family," the club wrote on Twitter.
 "Estudiantes is your home, Mascherano."

-Estudiantes are seventh in the Primera Division after picking up 22 points from their opening 13 games.
+Estudiantes is seventh in the Primera Division after picking up 22 points from its opening 13 games.